How do I get into Medicine?

 Because medicine is the ONLY course where the government strictly controls the number of places, the demand is high which is one of the reasons why it is seen as an attractive profession.

-Medical Entry Criteria provides details on entry requirements for various universities.
+The University Admissions page provides details on entry requirements for various universities.

 UCAT is one of three criteria used by most Australian and NZ universities in selecting students into high demand health related careers such as medicine and dentistry: